nostalgic-indulgences/PSNee_V8/USBasp Programmer/README.md

 # USBasp via AVRDUDESS

-This guide utilizes the USBasp programmer that you can readily buy off AliExpress.
+This guide utilizes the USBasp programmer that you can readily get off AliExpress or Amazon.
-Ensure it's the USBasp version with the 10-pin>6-pin adapter and not the USBISP variety.
+Ensure it's the USBasp version with the 10-pin > 6-pin adapter, and not the USBISP variety.
 **_!!!
 DO NOT GET THE VERSION WITH ALUMINIUM SHELL !!!_**

 ![ARDUINO NANO CLONE](images/USBasp.png)

-Install the drivers for the USBasp programmer by following the steps here:-
+Install the usb drivers using Zadig for the USBasp programmer by following the steps here:-
 https://www.instructables.com/USBASP-Installation-in-Windows-10/

-Download the latest version of AVERDUESS here:-
+Download the latest version of AVRDUDESS here:-
 https://blog.zakkemble.net/avrdudess-a-gui-for-avrdude/

 ## Supported Platforms
 PsNee V8 supports the following MCU's:
-- ATmega328(A/P/PA) @16Mhz
+- ATmega328(A/P/PA) @16Mhz (External Oscillator only, Internal 8MHz oscillator is too slow for region patching)
-- ATmega168(A/P/PA) @16Mhz
+- ATmega168(A/P/PA) @16Mhz (External Oscillator only, Internal 8MHz oscillator is too slow for region patching)

 ## Hardware Connection
-Connect the USBasp programmer to the Arduino Nano / Clone / Custom PCB using the corect ICSP (In Circuit Series Programmer) Header orientation below:-
+Connect the USBasp programmer to the Arduino Nano / Clone / Custom PCB using the corect ICSP (**I**n-**C**ircuit-**S**eries-**P**rogramming) Header orientation below:-

 ![ICSP](images/ICSP.png)